How do I choose which dental care products to buy?

-With so many dental care products on the market, how should you decide which products to use?
-This document provides general information on some basic dental products – toothpastes, toothbrushes, and mouthwashes, and rinses.
+With so many dental care products on the market, how do you decide which to use?
+Here is some general information on the basics: toothpastes, toothbrushes, mouthwashes and rinses.

-Choose a toothpaste approved by the American Dental Association (ADA).
+- Check the package label to make sure the toothpaste is approved by the ADA.
 The ADA’s Seal of Acceptance means that the product has met ADA criteria for safety and effectiveness, and that packaging and advertising claims are scientifically supported.
 Some manufacturers choose not to seek the ADA’s Seal of Acceptance.
 Although these products might be safe and effective, their performance has not been studied or endorsed by the ADA.

-Both adults and children should use a toothbrush with soft bristles.
-Harder bristles might cause gum tissue to pull back (recede) from teeth.
-This can expose the tooth root and cause sensitivity to hot, cold, and sweet foods and beverages.
-Even worse, receding gum tissue can lead to tooth loss if not prevented or treated.
+- Both adults and children should use a toothbrush with soft bristles.
+Harder bristles might cause gum tissue to pull back (recede) from teeth, exposing the tooth root.
+The result can be sensitivity to hot, cold and sweet foods and beverages.
+Most important, receding gum tissue can lead to tooth loss.

-Select a toothbrush head size that can easily fit into your mouth and can brush one to two teeth at a time.
-Select a toothbrush with a very small head for a very young child or infant.
+- Select a toothbrush head size that can easily fit into your mouth and can brush one to two teeth at a time.
+Choose a toothbrush with a very small head for a very young child or infant.

 An advantage of powered (electric or sonic) toothbrushes is that they provide a consistent brushing technique.
 Powered toothbrushes can:

-- Ease the chore of tooth brushing in individuals who have limited ability to move their arms and hands.
-These individuals include those who have arthritis, are elderly or physically handicapped, or have oral conditions (such as misaligned teeth or teeth with uneven surfaces) that make thorough cleaning of all tooth surfaces difficult.
+- Ease the chore of tooth brushing in people with limited ability to move their arms and hands.
+Those with arthritis, are elderly or physically handicapped, or have oral conditions (such as misaligned teeth or teeth with uneven surfaces) have a difficult time with thorough cleaning of all tooth surfaces.

 - Motivate those who don’t brush their teeth regularly.
-These toothbrushes may be fun to use and/or might make others brush longer or correctly due to its purchase price.
+These toothbrushes may be fun to use and are more effective with built-in timers that indicate when teeth have been brushed long enough.